Kyle Isbel: Minor leagues

+Major leagues

 On March 31, 2021, Royals manager Mike Matheny announced the Isbel had made Kansas City's Opening Day roster and would be starting in right field.
-On April 1, he was selected to the 40-man roster.
-Isbel made his MLB debut the same day, collecting his first MLB hit, an RBI single off of Kyle Gibson of the Texas Rangers.
-He finished the game three for five with two RBIs.
+The next day, he was formally selected to the team's 40-man roster.
+Isbel made his MLB debut the same day, collecting his first MLB hit, an RBI single off of Kyle Gibson of the Texas Rangers; he finished the game going 3-for-5 with two RBI.
+In 2021, Isbel played in 76 games and batted .276 with one home run and seven RBI.

 On September 3, 2022, in a 12–2 win over the Detroit Tigers, Isbel hit his first career grand slam off of reliever Jason Foley.
+Isbel appeared in 106 games for the Royals and hit .211 with five home runs and 28 RBI.
 On May 4, 2023, Isbel exited a game against the Baltimore Orioles with a hamstring strain.
-The following day, he was diagnosed with a Grade 2 hamstring strain and ruled out for 6 weeks.
+The following day, he was diagnosed with a Grade 2 hamstring strain and ruled out for six weeks.
+He returned to play and appeared in 91 games for the Royals, batting .240 with five home runs and 34 RBI.

+In 2024, Isbel played in 136 games for Kansas City and hit .229 with eight home runs and 42 RBI.
+In 2025, he appeared in 135 games and batted .255 with four home runs and 33 RBI.

+On January 8, 2026, Isbel and the Royals agreed to a one-year contract worth $2.7 million to avoid salary arbitration.
+On June 11, Isbel was ruled out indefinitely after being diagnosed with a Grade 3 plantar fascia tear in his left foot.